GretaTimaite/personal_website/content/authors/admin/_index.md

 ---
-bio: Data scientist and an advocate of open science/tools/data :)
+bio: Sociologist interested in AI and STS.
+Also an advocate of open science/tools/data :)
 education:
   courses:
+  - course: MA Social Science Research
+    institution: University of Warwick
+    year: 2023 (expected)
   - course: MSc Big Data and Digital Futures
     institution: University of Warwick
     year: 2021